joshbrew/graphscript/docs/Graph.md

 ### First Steps

-To create a Graph, simply declare an object as your "tree" or your program hierarchy then load it into the graph.
+To create a Graph, simply declare an object as your "tree" or your program hierarchy with lists of node definitions, then load it into the graph.
 After that your nodes become interactive through both the definition objects and through accessors on the Graph instance.

 ```ts